The definition of the perfect cupcake is spongy, perfectly risen, with a moist, flaky crumb underneath a slightly sturdier crust.

 A fun cooking project with children is getting them to help you make cakes in their favorite shapes.
 Whether they’re into dinosaurs, star wars or teddy bears.
 They’ll love the results and so will you.

 On the surface, bun tins appear almost exactly like cupcake tins, but there is one significant difference, the depth of the wells.

-Bun tins are not the best cake pans for cupcakes because they’re very shallow, designed to create small, bite-sized fairy cakes, rather than a more substantial cupcake.
+Bun tins are not the best choice for cupcakes because they’re very shallow and designed to create small, bite-sized fairy cakes, rather than a more substantial cupcake.
 If you compare the two, you’ll notice that cupcake tins are much deeper, and are far more similar to a traditional muffin tin.

 A muffin tin typically has straight sides which encourage the batter to rise upwards to form that classic muffin top, while cupcake tins have slightly flared edges to allow the batter to rise both upwards and outwards, producing the classic cupcake shape.